 The Clinical Research Office provides a range of services to the clinical investigators at the UF Health Cancer Center.

 The UF Health Cancer Center IIT Think Tank (I2T3) is a dedicated monthly forum for investigators to refine, discuss, collaborate and collect feedback on new investigator-initiated concepts.

 Each group is charged with developing and maintaining a portfolio of trials that brings forward scientific hypotheses developed in the Research Programs and is relevant to our catchment area.

-The SRMC provides the critical review of scientific merit, methodology and validity of statistical analyses of cancer-relevant studies prior to activation.
+The Scientific Review and Monitoring Committee provides critical review of scientific merit, methodology and validity of statistical analyses of cancer-relevant studies prior to activation.

-The DISC is a multidisciplinary committee comprised of UFHCC investigators and staff.
+The Data Integrity and Safety Committee is a multidisciplinary committee of UF Health Cancer Center investigators and staff.